In 1910, Harry Houdini, the world's biggest live act, came to Melbourne. He performed magic, flew a plane, and jumped into the Yarra River.

-While enthusiastic, Houdini was at best only a competent magician.
+While enthusiastic, Houdini was only a competent magician.
 He was slow, a little clumsy, and struggled to master the basic tricks.
 Nevertheless, he began performing at fares, at circus’, and on the boardwalk at Coney Island, where he appeared with his brother Dash.

 While at Coney Island he also met Bess Rainer, a dancer and stage performer.
 The pair started dating, and were married in 1894.